feltcoop/svelte-gettable-stores/README.md

 See [the store diff](https://github.com/feltcoop/svelte-gettable-stores/commit/41df06d236ca8951e3a14f4fc4d945717a0d392a#diff-276a0044b7db537e1835eb8b2c20368b8a7437a3fde350198bff4db2b9e418fe) and [tests](src/lib/store.test.ts) for more.
-We welcome discussion in issues and privately.
+Discussion is welcome in issues and privately.

 ## motivation